rafaelvaloto/DualsenseOverlayUnreal/README.md

-﻿# Overlay Controllers, Dualsense Series for Unreal Engine  5.4 and 5.5
+﻿# Overlay Controllers, Dualsense Series for Unreal Engine  5.2 ~ 5.5

 The **DualSenseOnScreenOverlay** is a versatile and customizable widget for Unreal Engine, designed to seamlessly adapt to various screen sizes and resolutions.